Aaron-Limbu/8len/README.md

 # 8len
-A python code to create '.lst' and '.txt' file which contains strings that have minimum length of 8characters, Might be useful to save some time
+A python code to create '.txt' file which contains strings that have minimum length of 8characters.
+Might be useful to save some time when minimum length is known, since there are some text file that contains lists of pass in every length.
 . an example for using it:

 python3 8len.py -i 'A.txt' > A_8.lst